 - MMOs are the most popular genre, with League of Legends, PUBG, and Overwatch being the top 3.
 Starcraft: Brood War, in the 20th year of its run, still holds its ground and occupies the 7th place in the top 10.

 - South Korea was the first country to host esports events.
-In 2000, Korea’s Ministry of Culture and Tourism sponsored the World Cyber Olympics.
+In 2000, Korea’s Ministry of Culture, Sports and Tourism sponsored the World Cyber Olympics.

 South Korean Gamers